-- Be accessible to the group and communicate with all members regularly on an informal basis, even before course goes abroad. - Keep the group informed and involve them when possible in decision-making, especially regarding revisions to pre-set plans or general travel planning.
+- Have students sign a document on conduct/expectations abroad. - Be accessible to the group and communicate with all members regularly on an informal basis, even before course goes abroad. - Keep the group informed and involve them when possible in decision-making, especially regarding revisions to pre-set plans or general travel planning.
 Make sure all participate. - Enlist the leadership of the informal group to achieve the goals of the larger group. - Encourage the positive influences of the informal group. - Make group members aware (delicately) of any negative influences of their informal group.
 They may not even be aware of these negative influences and are likely to modify their behavior. - Remember that first impressions are lasting.
 Make arrivals into a new locale smooth and provide a special reception for the group. - When going to new accommodations, be aware of students' comfort in housing and respond to concerns.